Afcon: Baxter names Bafana starting line-ups vs Ghana | Goal.com

 Stuart Baxter names two Bafana Bafana starting line-ups for Ghana friendly

-Bafana Bafana head coach Stuart Baxter has named two separate starting for the friendly game against Ghana on Saturday.
+Bafana Bafana head coach Stuart Baxter has named two separate teams for the friendly game against Ghana on Saturday.

 Baxter's first starting line-up comprises of four European-based and seven local-based players.